MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Once SVCB resolution is completed, the client proceeds with connection establishment.
 Clients SHOULD try higher-priority alternatives first, with fallback to lower-priority alternatives.
-Clients MUST issue AAAA and/or A queries for the selected TargetName, and MAY choose between them using an approach such as Happy Eyeballs {{!HappyEyeballsV2=RFC8305}}.
+Clients issue AAAA and/or A queries for the selected TargetName, and MAY choose between them using an approach such as Happy Eyeballs {{!HappyEyeballsV2=RFC8305}}.